rm-controls/rm_controllers/rm_gimbal_controllers/README.md

 The package has been tested under [ROS](https://www.ros.org/) Indigo, Melodic and Noetic on respectively Ubuntu 18.04 and 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ### Hardware interface type
-+ `JointStateInterface` Used to obtain the speed and position of gimbal joint.
++ `JointStateInterface` Used to get the speed and position of gimbal joint.
 + `EffortJointInterface` Used to send effort command to gimbal joint .
-+ `RoboStateInterface` Used to obtain the current and historical transform between gimbal and the world coordinate system and the transform between visual target and the world coordinate system.
++ `RoboStateInterface` Used to get the current and historical transform between gimbal and the world coordinate system and the transform between visual target and the world coordinate system.

 ## Installation